jdh4/job_defense_shield/README.md

 # Job Defense Shield

-The software in this repo creates a report of problem users and problem jobs on the large Research Computing clusters.
+The software in this repository can be used to send automated emails to users that are underutilizing the cluster resources.
+It can also be used for generating reports for administrators.
 The software identifies the following:

 + actively running jobs where a GPU has zero utilization
-+ the heaviest users with low CPU or GPU utilization
++ the top users by usage with low CPU or GPU utilization
-+ jobs that use the datascience nodes but do not need them
++ jobs that request more than the default CPU memory but do not use it
-+ jobs that could have been run on MIG GPUs instead of full A100 GPUs
++ serial jobs that allocate multiple CPU-cores
 + multinode CPU jobs where one or more nodes have zero utilization
++ jobs with CPU or GPU fragmentation (e.g., 1 GPU per node over 4 nodes)
 + users with excessive run time limits
-+ jobs with CPU or GPU fragmentation (e.g., 1 GPU per node over 4 nodes)
 + jobs with the most CPU-cores and jobs with the most GPUs
 + pending jobs with the longest queue times
-+ jobs that request more than the default memory but do not use it
++ jobs that use special nodes but do not need them

-The script does not identify:
-+ abuses of file storage or I/O
-+ problems with jobs or users on Adroit
++ jobs that could have been run on MIG GPUs instead of full GPUs (e.g. H100)

+New alerts are easy to write.
+Simply start from an existing alert and modify it.

 ## Installation